 Pedophrasty has its most effects on actors, journalists and similar types who are intellectually insecure, deprived of critical judgment, and afraid of being classified as violators of some norm of political correctness.
 For instance, pedophrasty has been commonly used in the Syrian war by such propagandists as Julian Roepke continuously supplying the German public with pictures of dead children.
 Or the various lobbies hired by Saudi Barbaria (and allies), such as the Middle East Institute in Washington DC, to promote Sunni Islamist policies under the cover of “think tanks”.

-The Nayirah testimony: a false congressional testimony by 15-year-old girl who provided only her first name, Nayirah (she turned out to be the daughter of the Kuwaiti ambassador to the U.S.) was a bit responsible into tipping the US into the war.
+Example: The Nayirah testimony, a false congressional testimony by 15-year-old girl who provided only her first name, Nayirah (she turned out to be the daughter of the Kuwaiti ambassador to the U.S.) was a bit responsible for tipping the US into the war.
 Nayirah claimed that she had witnessed Iraqi soldiers take babies out of incubators a Kuwaiti hospital, and leave the babies to die.
 Nobody dared to question the veracity of her claims.
 Her claims, it turned out, were all fabrications; but it’s too late to reverse the war.

 Originates with Tim Ferriss, describes tagging someone (or someone’s opinions) as “racist”, “chauvinist” or somethinglikeit-ist in situations where these are not warranted.
 This is a shoddy manipulation to exploit the stigmas accompanying such labels and force the opponent to spent time and energy explaining “why he/she is not a bigot”.

-Note that it is the true victims of racism that are insulted by virtue-peddling bigoteers.
+Note that it is the true victims of bigotry that are insulted by virtue-peddling bigoteers.

 Example: Both the Kurds who are asking for independence and the Arabs who refuse to grant it accuse one another of “racism”.
-Likewise, Arabists accuse localists (such as those who claim Phoenician or Coptic culture and habits away from Arab domination) of racism, forgetting that Arabism is grounded in a fundamentally imperialist and supremacist ideology.
-A localist wants others to leave him alone (leave me alone, I leave you alone, thus executing the moral symmetry of the silver rule), while Arabists want non-Sunni minorities to be their dhimmi servants or second class citizens under the cover of “nonsectarianism”.
+Likewise, Arabists accuse localists (such as those who claim Canaanite, Phoenician or Coptic culture and habits away from Arab domination and Arabist identitarian monoculturism) of racism, forgetting that Arabism is grounded in a fundamentally imperialist, anti-inclusive and supremacist ideology.
+A localist wants others to leave him alone (leave me alone, I leave you alone, thus executing the moral symmetry of the silver rule), while Arabists want non-Sunni minorities to be — culturally and politically — their dhimmi servants or second class citizens under the cover of “nonsectarianism”.